joelspi97/To-do-List/README.md

 # To-do-List
-Project made with React.js, Redux, TypeScript and Sass.
+Project made with React.js, Redux and Sass.